drcdev/flutter_fhir/README.md

 4. Each single primitive will be a column
 5. Each column referring to a single row in another table will have a foreign key corresponding to the id of the row in the other table
+6. Work in progress, obviously, so some of this will change as I learn why not to do some things
+7. 4 primitive tables for lists of same,
+    -uri with canonical and uri columns
+    -numbers with unsignedInt, positiveInt, decimal and integer columns -times with time and dateTime columns
+    -strings with code, string and markdown columns -all primitive tables will have foreignId and foreignTable added as columns to form a composite foreign key
 6. ToDo: Lists - bools, other tables

 # FHIR datatypes